allenai/s2orc/README.md

 ## FAQ

-#### How is this related to the [Semantic Scholar Academic Graph (S2AG)](https://www.semanticscholar.org/product/api)?
+#### What's the difference between [S2ORC](https://arxiv.org/abs/1911.02782) and [S2AG](https://dl.acm.org/doi/fullHtml/10.1145/3487553.3527147)?

-S2ORC and S2AG should be viewed as separate datasets, but accessed through the same public API.
-In short:
+At a high level:

 - S2AG is everything that is covered in the literature graph, including Nodes (i.e. papers, authors) and Edges (i.e. citations, authorship).
-A `paper` in S2AG is represented by a bundle of Metadata, such as the Title, Authors, Year, Venue, Abstract, etc.
+A `paper` in S2AG is represented by a bundle of Metadata, such as the Title, Authors, Year, Venue, Abstract, etc. You can download different releases of S2AG via the [the Semantic Scholar APIs](https://api.semanticscholar.org/) (See detailed documentation [here](https://api.semanticscholar.org/api-docs/datasets)).

 - S2ORC is everything that is machine-readable **full text** of the paper, which we derive using models run on the paper's PDF.
+The original S2ORC dataset files are no longer available for download.
+They were refactored into multiple datasets available through [the Semantic Scholar APIs](https://api.semanticscholar.org/) (See detailed documentation [here](https://api.semanticscholar.org/api-docs/datasets)).

-If you're unsure what to use, please email us and we'd be happy to discuss your project with you.
+If you're unsure what to use or cite, please email us and we'd be happy to discuss your project with you.

 ## License